Skip to main content

 How to Calculate OEE

-OEE is the product of three percentages.
-Each one is calculated independently, then multiplied together.
+OEE is the product of three percentages, each calculated independently then multiplied together.

 OEE = Availability × Performance × Quality